Understanding Narrative Structure: Definition, Components, and Types

 Unlike expository structures, narrative structures focus on the art of storytelling rather than the relaying of information.
 An expository structure is ideal for a clear and logical presentation of facts and ideas, often used in textbooks or instructional manuals.
 It can be a more open vehicle for knowledge transfer absent the emotional heft of a narrative.
 For example, an expository climate change essay would define the concept of increasing temperatures and provide supporting facts and figures.
 On the other hand, an example narrative structure might explore the life of a farmer struggling with drought by humanizing the data.

 Nonlinear narrative structures like those seen in many contemporary novels and movies build incredible tension.
 They do this by abandoning the dominant chronological structure.
 This is in stark contrast to the linear format of expository writing.
-Shows like Buffy the Vampire Slayer have accomplished this beautifully, intertwining episode-to-episode structure while working in a larger narrative.
+Shows like Buffy the Vampire Slayer have accomplished this beautifully by intertwining episode-to-episode structure while working in a larger narrative.
 This technique is uncommon in explanatory prose; writers can build greater anxiety and suspense through non-chronological structure.
 This technique especially succeeds in films where multiple timelines intersect, like in the tale of Valeria and El Chivo in the 2000 film Amores Perros by Alejandro González Iñárritu.

 Similarities with Descriptive Structure